Gokulnath2006/exno1/README.md

 # Result
-Thus the given data is readed and the data cleaning is performed.
+Thus we have read and cleaned the data and also removed the outliers by detection using IQR and Z-score method.